MichaelKoster70/CryptoTools/README.md

 Where:
 * Subject: The subject of the certificate in form CN=\<subject\>.
-* Name: The name of the certificate file (without extension).
+* Name: The name of the certificate in Azure Key Vault.
 * KeyVaultUri: The URI of the Azure Key Vault to store the certificate (like https://some-name.vault.azure.net/).
 * TenantId: The Entra ID tenant ID.
 * ClientId: The client ID of the service principal used to access the Key Vault.